uncatcrea/wp-appkit/wp-appkit/readme.txt

 = App Themes =

-WP-AppKit supports JavaScript based app themes.
-It comes with 2 default themes named *Q for iOS* and *Q for Android*.
+WP-AppKit supports JavaScript based app themes. **You can develop your own themes and we provide 2 default sister themes** named *Q for iOS* and *Q for Android*.
+These themes are installed with the plugin.
+You will also find them on GitHub:
+* Q for iOS on GitHub: [https://github.com/uncatcrea/q-ios](https://github.com/uncatcrea/q-ios)
+* Q for Android on GitHub: [https://github.com/uncatcrea/q-android]()

 Below video demos of each theme.